DennisSab/DennisSab/README.md

 ### Multi-Environment DevOps Platform
 Branch-based deployment platform with **Docker, Nginx, GitHub Actions, Terraform, and AWS**.

-### Peptide Generation & Evaluation Pipeline
-Built an end-to-end pipeline for **training, generation, and evaluation** of peptide sequences using language models.

 ### Kubernetes & Cloud Projects
 Worked on deployments, ingress, autoscaling, Helm charts, and metrics collection in Kubernetes environments.